 - In Donkey Kong 64, the Kongs could find limited amounts of Homing Ammo for their guns.

-- The Castlevania series has had multiple projectiles of this type, including the Thunder Orbs used by Sypha in Castlevania III: Dracula's Curse and Yoko in Castlevania: Dawn of Sorrow, the Spirits summoned by Alucard in Castlevania: Symphony of the Night and Charlotte in Castlevania: Portrait of Ruin, and the Homing Daggers used by Nathan in Shooter Mode of Castlevania: Circle of the Moon.
+- The Castlevania series has had multiple projectiles of this type, including the Thunder Orbs used by Sypha in Castlevania III: Dracula's Curse and Yoko in Castlevania: Dawn of Sorrow, the Spirits summoned by Alucard in Castlevania: Symphony of the Night and Charlotte in Castlevania: Portrait of Ruin, Carrie's magical fireballs in Castlevania 64, and the Homing Daggers used by Nathan in Shooter Mode of Castlevania: Circle of the Moon.

 - The Sharpshooters in Dragon Nest combine this with Beam Spam.

-- Missile type weapons fired by Alex in Prototype will just home in on targets.
+- Missile type weapons in Prototype will just home in on targets, which can be good or bad depending on who's shooting them.

 - The Homing Missiles in Heavy Weapon, which only home in on air targets.
 There were also two kinds of annoying helicopters that fire homing missiles at you, jets with Deflector Shields that do the same, and 13 of the 19 bosses have some kind of homing missile attack.